carolinechuu/ECE-3400-Team-12/index.md

 })();

-// now we will setup our basic variables for the demo var canvas = document.getElementsByClassName( 'main-content' ),
+// now we will setup our basic variables for the demo var canvas = document.getElementByClassName( "main-content" ),
 		ctx = canvas.getContext( '2d' ),
 		// full screen dimensions
 		cw = window.innerWidth,